401-advanced-javascript-bw/lab-12-web-server/REPORT.md

 #### Community Support and Adoption levels

 GitHub has a large community of developers with 31+ million users.
 If the target audience is directly, or even tangentially, related to software development, then this authorization method would be fine.
+GitHub OAuth can be seen in several developer apps such as Swagger, Repl, Codepen, and Code Sandbox.

 ### Links and Resources